 As long-time Disney frog-natics, Disney is practically our home, second to our humble lily pad.
 Disneyland trips are almost as routine as visiting the grocery store.
 We use our extensive experience to give tips and tricks so that you can get the most out of your Disneyland visit.
-A lot has changed over the last year or so, but things are pretty much back normal.
-No matter what, we've still got our hearts set on making the very most of our Disneyland day.
+A lot has changed over the last year or so, but things and finally back to normal.
+We always plan to make the very most of our Disneyland day.
 And we want the same for you — you've taken a frogtastic step in planning a Disneyland trip!
 Knowing that the Happiest Place on Earth can be also one of the busiest places on Earth, it's important to have some strategies when going to the parks.
 Well, frogs, that's why we're here!
 Here's a list of Disneyland tips that will help you maximize your time.

 40 Disneyland Tips to Maximize Your Time